mustafaakben/promptEngineering/README.md

 **Prompt 4**
 ```
-Please now put everything, CSS, javaScript, and HTML, into a single HTML file.
+Please now put everything, CSS, JavaScript, and HTML, into a single HTML file.
+When you do so, please do NOT shorten the code, write full CSS, JavaScript, and HTML codes.
 ```